 What do you need to do this month to keep your garden looking healthy?
 How can you be proactive NOW so that you get the best results NEXT month?

-These are the questions that I hope to answer towards the start of each month in my ‘Monthly Gardening Tips’ series.
+These are the questions that I hope to answer in my ‘Monthly Gardening Guide Australia’ series.
 Knowing what to do each month will go a long way towards minimising the amount of time that you need to spend in the garden.

 Monthly Gardening Tips Australia